 1. Pet the Animals in the Small Central Park Zoo

-For lunch, there is also a cafeteria that serves excellent toddler friendly foods (chicken tenders, pizza, juiceboxes, milk, etc.), and there are restrooms for quick diaper changes.
-To plan a trip here, visit www.centralparkzoo.com.
+For lunch, there is a cafeteria that serves kid friendly foods like chicken tenders, pizza, juice boxes and milk, and there are restrooms for quick diaper changes.
+To plan a trip, check out their family pleasing packages here.

 2. Watch a Puppet Show at Swedish Cottage Marionette Theater

 A plus to seeing a show at this theater is its fantastic location in the popular Central Park.
 After the show, head out into the huge green space for some more fun things to do with your toddler.
-Watch turtles or ducks at the nearby pond, or hop on a slide in any of Central Park's many playgrounds, or head to the Central Park Carousel for an exciting ride on the colorful horses.
+Watch turtles or ducks at the nearby pond.
+Hop on a slide in any of Central Park's many playgrounds, or head to the Central Park Carousel for an exciting ride on the colorful horses.
 Tickets to see a show are $10 for adults, and $7 for kids, and must be purchased before the show at www.cityparksfoundation.org.

 Also, located immediately beneath the Brooklyn Bridge is this New York City institution.
 Loved by New York families for years, this carousel is a beautiful traditional style painted horse carousel set against a backdrop of the Manhattan skyline and the East River.
 Hop on one of the beautifully restored horses with your toddler for a ride that will be enjoyable for all.
 Rides are $2.
 For more information: www.janescarousel.com.

 New York City is known for its excellent museums.
-Give your toddlers the museum experience with these well curated and interactive museums designed specially to appeal to toddlers.
+Give your kids the museum experience with these well curated and interactive museums designed specially to appeal to toddlers.
 Visit the Brooklyn branch for a day filled with hands on interaction with global cultures, musical instruments, scientific concepts and even water play.
 Your toddler will have fun while you will appreciate the value of one of the most educational toddler activities you can arrange while visiting New York.
 To plan a trip, check out all their kid friendly activities here,

-6. See Dinosaurs at the American Museum of Natural Science and History
+7. Show Toddlers Dinosaurs at the American Museum of Natural History

-7. Ride Kiddie Rides at Victorian Gardens or Coney Island Amusement Park
+8. Ride Toddler Rides at Victorian Gardens or Coney Island Amusement Park

 Summer time is a time of excitement in New York City.
 It's a time when families are excited to play outside after the long dreary months of winter.
 What better way to play outside than on one of the colorful rides in an amusement park?
 In Manhattan, families with toddlers head to Central Park's Victorian Gardens for rides that are small and gentle enough that even a toddler (accompanied by parent) can enjoy.
 The Victorian Gardens is small and well suited to new walkers or families looking to spend just a couple hours.